ae-foster/badapted/README.md

         return chosen_design
 ```

 We only did this multiple inheritance because we wanted other (non Bayesian Adaptive) design generators which worked in the DARC domain, but did not have any of the Bayesian Adaptive Design components.
-In most situations just focussing on Bayesian Adaptive Design, you could just define the `add_design_response_to_dataframe`, `df_to_design_tuple` classes in your one single concrete design generator class.
+In most situations just focussing on Bayesian Adaptive Design, you could just define the  `df_to_design_tuple` classes in your one single concrete design generator class.

 ### Step 3: define a model